-[The Register of Members of The Royal College of Chiropractors’ Animal Faculty, is available to view here.]
+The register of members of The Royal College of Chiropractors’ Animal Faculty, is available to view here: Membership Registry (Animal).

-In keeping with all the Specialist Faculties of The Royal College of Chiropractors (RCC), the Animal Faculty has a number of core roles, including recognition of experience and qualifications relevant to the subject area.
-More here… Note that membership of any of the RCC’s Specialist Faculties is voluntary.
+In keeping with all the Specialist Faculties of The Royal College of Chiropractors (RCC), the Animal Faculty has a number of core roles, including recognition of knowledge and competencies relevant to the subject area.

 The title Chiropractor is protected by law